cybertron/openstack-virtual-baremetal/README.rst

 How-To
 ------

-Instructions for patching the host cloud, setting up the base environment, and deploying a virtual baremetal Heat stack.
+Instructions for patching the host cloud[1], setting up the base environment, and deploying a virtual baremetal Heat stack.

+1: The host cloud is any OpenStack cloud providing the necessary functionality to run OVB.
+In a TripleO deployment, this would be the overcloud.

 .. warning:: This process requires patches and configuration settings that
              may not be appropriate for production clouds.